2000 MERC Legislative Summary

 Temporary PMAP carveout reduction and distribution of PMAP funds

 The omnibus Health and Human Services Bill included a provision that eliminated, for two years, the nonmetropolitan PMAP carveout.
 As a result, until January 1st, 2002, the PMAP carveout pool will consist only of funds removed from rates for Hennepin county and other metropolitan counties.
 Capitation rates will be reduced 6.3% in Hennepin County and 2% in remaining metropolitan counties.
 After January 1st, 2002, 1.6% will be carved out of nonmetropolitan county capitation rates, and will be pooled with the Hennepin and other metro carveout funds.
-This legislation did not make any changes to the current statutury distribution formula for PMAP funds, which remains an additive formula equally weighting public program volume and medical education volume.
+This legislation did not make any changes to the current statutory distribution formula for PMAP funds, which remains an additive formula equally weighting public program volume and medical education volume.
 The bill also mandated that the Commissioner of Health convene a group of stakeholders to evaluate the appropriateness of the current PMAP distribution formula and to consider alternative distribution formulas.
 This group is to report their recommendations to the Legislature by January 15th, 2001.

 MERC Technical Amendments Bill